 Roughly $70 billion — that’s the amount the medical imaging industry is forecast to grow to by 2032.
 Even this year the diagnostic imaging market is expected to reach sales of $31.9 billion.

 Why the rapid growth in the radiology industry?
-One reason is that, as the Centers for Disease Control and Prevention (CDC) notes, the number of imaging studies being done increases by up to five percent annually.
+One reason is that, as the Centers for Disease Control and Prevention notes, the number of imaging studies being done increases by up to five percent annually.
 With this industry growth, however, comes more challenges, some of the biggest of which include staffing shortages and burnout.

 A key factor in addressing these obstacles is automation.
 It not only makes it easier for healthcare providers to streamline multiple aspects of their business but also helps them improve care, lower costs, and reduce medical errors.